Nominations open for the 2024 ASCI / Stanley J. Korsmeyer Award

 • Three significant publications, each with an annotation (100-word limit)

-• Identify the nomination’s supporter and sends notification to the supporter to access her/his support form
+• Identify the nomination’s supporter and send notification to the supporter to access her/his support form

 • Submit this aspect of the nomination, which can be done regardless of whether the nominator or supporter has completed her/his statement